nualagr/readnreviewed/README.md

 Many issues arose relating to these fields.

 The imageLinks provided non-secure http urls that resulted in console warnings whenever a page was loaded that attempted to display the images using the urls.
-With a warning for each image being displayed the console was often full of warnings.
+With a warning for each image being displayed, the console was often full of warnings.
 After reading about the issue on Stack Overflow the 'thumbnail' url was split into substrings and concatenated with an 's' before being uploaded to the Mongodb database.

 It was discovered when attempting to add various books that the Google Books API does not store dummy data.